-Anna Clyne is a composer of acoustic and electro-acoustic music, combining resonant soundscapes with propelling textures that weave, morph and collide in dramatic explosions.
-Her work, which includes collaborative projects with cutting-edge choreographers, filmmakers, visual artists and musicians, has been commissioned and performed worldwide.
-She was appointed one of Chicago Symphony Orchestra’s Mead Composers-in-Residence by Music Director Riccardo Muti, along with Mason Bates, and took up the post in the 2010/11 season for a term of two years.
+London-born Anna Clyne is a composer of acoustic and electro-acoustic music, combining resonant soundscapes with propelling textures that weave, morph, and collide in dramatic explosions.
+Her work, described as “dazzlingly inventive” by Time Out New York, often includes collaborations with cutting edge artists.
+Along with Mason Bates, she was appointed one of the Chicago Symphony Orchestra’s Mead Composers-in-Residence by Music Director Riccardo Muti, and took up the post in the 2010/11 season for a term of two years.

 Born in London and raised in the U.K., Clyne began her musical studies on a piano with randomly missing keys.
 At the age of 11, she wrote and performed her first fully notated piece for flute and piano.
 Clyne holds a Bachelor of Music with honors degree from Edinburgh University and a Master of Music degree from the Manhattan School of Music, where she received an academic-based scholarship.
 Her principal teachers include Julia Wolfe, Marina Adamia and Marjan Mozetich.
 She is a member of the American Music Center, American Composers Forum, Electronic Music Foundation and the American Society for Composers, Authors and Publishers (ASCAP).
 Her music is published by Boosey & Hawkes.
 Anna Clyne lives in Chicago.

-For more information about Anna Clyne, visit
+For more information about Anna Clyne, visit www.annaclyne.com.